Why colour has the power to bring us joy

 Currently, most urban environments are designed with a very limited colour palette and design style.
-And it’s no coincidence that The UK Centre for Urban Design and Mental health has come out to say that city-dwellers are at greater risk of mental health problems.
+And it’s no coincidence that The UK Centre for Urban Design and Mental health stated that city-dwellers are at greater risk of mental health problems.

 From an Applied Colour Psychology perspective, here’s why that is.

 For most people, and you may have noticed this yourself, when they go out in nature it instantly makes you feel better, more grounded, present and connected to a familiar, natural way of living – to life.
 This is because our visual system is wired to recognise the colours and patterns of nature.
 And when we see them it triggers positive responses in our sensory system – the ‘feeling better’ – which leads to all kinds of benefits from reducing stress and encouraging the body’s natural healing to restoring a sense of balance and calm.

 Conversely, when we go into a soulless, utilitarian office, typically grey and comprising man-made materials with cold stark blue lighting, we register this as an unfamiliar, unnatural environment.
 We find it difficult to relate to this kind of space and it creates a discomfort and a dis-ease within us, in how we think, feel and respond.
 Such environments can contribute to increased anxiety, lower mental functioning, reduced capacity to perform, and physical stress to name a few things.

 So how does this all relate to experiencing joy?